IDontReallyCode/OptionsBacktesting/README.md

 ### All DataFrame
 'datetime' column needs to be of datetime format

-Other columns can be there if you need them for strategy.
+Other columns can be added to the dataframe if you need them for a strategy.

 ## Extra Data